anastasiia-mozg/RUWA-PersonlNameDict/README.md

 ## Data Source

 The dictionary was obtained from the [RUWA dataset](https://github.com/ninakhairova/dataset_RUWA), which contains news articles covering the Russian-Ukrainian war.
+To get more information about the pipeline of data *pre-processing* and dictionary *creation*, you can read the [paper](https://ceur-ws.org/Vol-3976/paper4.pdf).

 ## Dictionaries Included